skistz/predix-ui.github.io/_pages/develop/internationalization.md

 **Important note: in order to load the date/time and number locales, you need to make sure your build includes the `timeLocale` and `numberLocale` folders from px-d3-imports.** By default, the locales will be searched for in the `px-d3-imports` folder, but the paths can be overridden through the `Px.d3.timeLocaleURL` and `Px.d3.numberLocaleURL` properties.

+**Important note: if you use custom d3 formatter (d3.timeFormat() or d3.format()) then those will need to be recreated after changing the related locale (timeLocale for timeFormat and numberLocale for format).
+You also need to make sure you use Px.d3.timeFormat and Px.d3.format, or you wil have to also manually localize d3.**

 To load a locale, just pass one of the following supported locales and an optional callback to the appropriate convenience function (which will be called after the locale has been successfully loaded).

 Example: